 e.
 TSGLI is the Servicemember's benefit and the member is the automatic beneficiary of the policy.

-g.
+f.
 Certain injuries and conditions are excluded from coverage.
-See appendix F for more information on these exclusions.
+See Appendix F for more information on these exclusions.

 a.
 Effective December 1, 2005, every member who has SGLI (See section 1.03, Persons Eligible To Be Insured) will also have TSGLI.
 This includes active duty members, reservists, National Guard members, funeral honors duty and one-day muster duty.

 1) After a member has declined SGLI coverage, and therefore TSGLI, deployment to a combat theater of operations will automatically begin both SGLI at the maximum level and TSGLI coverage.
 The automatic maximum SGLI coverage during deployment to a combat theater of operations ends at midnight of the last day of the month the deployment ends.
 At that time, SGLI coverage returns to the amount elected prior to the deployment to a combat theater of operations.
 As that election was for no coverage, TSGLI is no longer in effect.

 b.
 Also eligible is any Servicemember who experienced a traumatic injury between October 7, 2001 through and including November 30, 2005 if the member sustained a loss as a direct result of a traumatic injury, regardless of whether the member elected to be insured by SGLI.